mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [Developer Roadmaps](https://roadmap.sh/) - Community driven roadmaps, articles and guides for developers to grow in their career.

 - [Scroll-driven Animations](https://scroll-driven-animations.style) - A bunch of demos and tools to show off Scroll-driven Animations

 - [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/)